-It’s cold again in Philadelphia.
+It’s winter again in Philadelphia.
 The frostiest months of winter tend to bring about more service and repair calls, which sometimes results in the need for new heating systems.
-From furnaces to boilers, there are various products on the market that will heat your home.
+From furnaces to boilers, there are a variety of products on the market that will keep your home warm.
 What’s a boiler you ask?
-Let’s explore.
+Let’s take a look.

 A boiler is a type of HVAC equipment used to heat your home, and it utilizes either steam or hot water to do so.
 Both use a boiler to heat the water and a radiant system to provide heat to all of the rooms in a home.